Lost Odyssey: Development

 The development of Lost Odyssey was first proposed to Microsoft Game Studios by Final Fantasy creator Hironobu Sakaguchi.
 The first discussions began in 2003.
 It was a collaboration between Mistwalker, an independent game studio set up by Sakaguchi in 2004, and Microsoft.
-It was initially an internal project by Microsoft with Sakaguchi, but development ran into difficulties.
-Faced with critical problems, Microsoft decided to found a dedicated studio to help with development: this became Feelplus, which formed one part of AQ Interactive.
-The staff of feelplus included a large number of developers from the defunct Shadow Hearts developer Nautilus, and staff members from The Legend of Dragoon and Phantom Dust.
+It was initially an internal project by Microsoft's Japanese studio with Sakaguchi, but development ran into difficulties.
+The video game company Feelplus, which formed one part of AQ Interactive was brought in to assist with the game's development.
+The staff of Feelplus included a large number of developers from the defunct Shadow Hearts developer Nautilus, and staff members from The Legend of Dragoon and Phantom Dust.
 Among the shared staff were art director Takamasa Ohsawa.
-They also included developers from Microsoft and Sega.
+They also included developers from Microsoft Game Studios Japan and Sega.
 Further freelance staff were also brought in.
 Development started in 2004 and lasted three and a half years.
-Mistwalker handled the story and character design, Feelplus developed the actual product, while Microsoft provided funding, project management and testing.
+Mistwalker handled the story, world building and character design, Feelplus developed the actual product, while Microsoft Japan provided funding, project management, production and testing.
 While development started with ten people, at development's peak it was at 150.
 The game's respective director and technical director, Daisuke Fukugawa and Katsuhisa Higuchi, had previously worked at Square Enix.
 Sakaguchi was fairly closely involved during the initial development, but during later phases he took a more hands-off supervisory approach.

 The game's story was written by Sakaguchi, whose main aim was to create a highly emotional experience that explored the human psyche.
 According to him, the game's setting revolved around conflict and its effects.
 In addition to Sakaguchi's work, Japanese novelist Kiyoshi Shigematsu created over thirty stories detailing Kaim's life as an immortal, titled "A Thousand Years of Dreams".
 According to Shigematsu, it was the first time he had ever worked on a video game, and was unsure about whether he could evoke emotion as he did in his books.
 In the end, he found that the interactive medium gave his work a new impact that moved him to tears upon seeing it in place.
 These story segments were presented in the game in a similar style to a visual novel, as the stories were intended to evoke emotion.
 The gameplay, such as the battle system, was kept deliberately traditional so that Sakaguchi had freedom to experiment with the story.
 Despite this, he wanted to introduce new real-time elements into the system.
 One of the elements Sakaguchi checked was how story and gameplay were balanced: sometimes, he would ask for a cutscene to be removed or for a boss battle to be lengthened if the balance seemed off.